 - What expenses may be included in the forgiven amount?

-The Economic Aid Act (stimulus bill) passed December 27, 2020 includes funding for three types of PPP loans:
+By way of background, the Economic Aid Act (stimulus bill) passed December 27, 2020 includes funding for three types of PPP loans:

 - First time PPP loans for businesses that qualified under the CARES Act but did not get a loan (“first draw” PPP loans);